Canadian National 1009

-Canadian National 1009 is a preserved Canadian "Ten-Wheeler" steam locomotive built by the Montreal Locomotive Works (MLW) in 1912.
+Canadian National 1009 is a preserved Canadian "Ten-wheeler" type steam locomotive built by the Montreal Locomotive Works (MLW) in 1912.
 It was originally built with 1880's specifications as part of a standard locomotive design to help construct a Canadian National Transcontinental Railway (NTR).
 The locomotive would subsequently serve the Canadian Government Railways, which was later absorbed into the Canadian National Railway.
 No. 1009's last revenue run took place in the spring of 1958, and it was subsequently donated to the Canadian Railway Museum for static display.
 Later on, it was purchased by the Salem and Hillsborough Railway with the intention to use it to pull their tourist trains.
-As of 2025, No. 1009 remains on indoor static display.
+As of 2026, No. 1009 remains on indoor static display.

 History

 Development

 Canadian National 1009's design was initially developed by the Pittsburgh Locomotive Works in the late 1880s.
 The early 4-6-0 design came with a straight boiler, and copies of the design were purchased by American railroad companies, such as the Bessemer and Lake Erie and the Duluth, Missabe and Northern.
 However, as a result of larger and more modern locomotive designs being developed at the turn of the 20th century, the early Pittsburgh design became obsolete, and several of the remaining locomotives of the design were sold or leased to Canadian companies through locomotive dealerships.

 When the third Transcontinental Railway across Canada was under construction, a small locomotive with low speed was needed to assist with the construction, and the attention turned to the early Pittsburgh-built locomotives that were based in Canada by then.
 This design was subsequently modified with superheated flues and a larger firebox, in order to create a higher boiler pressure and a greater tractive effort.
 The Montreal Locomotive Works (MLW) initially constructed fifteen locomotives of the 4-6-0 design in the early 1910s for O'Brien McDougall and O'Gorman, which was one of the companies in charge of constructing the National Transcontinental Railway.